omarbelkady/Java/MustKnow/README.md

 1. Logarithmic growth slows down as the input size growth i.e d/dx[ln(x)] = 1/x whereas d/dx[2^n]= 2^nln(2)

-2. exponential growth as you can see increases at an increasing rate whereas logarithmic growth increases at a decreasing rate
+2. Exponential growth as you can see increases at an increasing rate whereas logarithmic growth increases at a decreasing rate

 3. However, exponential growth becomes slow sooner than logarithmic growth